Interrogating 'K-Culture': Religion, culture and philosophy through multicultural perspectives

 Programme

-• What are Korean Studies and where is the place of philosophy in it?
+• What is Korean Studies and where is the place of philosophy in it?

-• How to embed studies of religion, philosophy and history into contemporary Korean Studies?
+• How can we embed the studies of religion, philosophy, and history into contemporary Korean Studies?

 Key participants: